Placing and routing quantum LDPC codes in multilayer superconducting hardware: Acknowledgments

 \section{Acknowledgments}

 We gratefully acknowledge Chris McNally and Max Hays for fruitful discussions and Stergios Koutsioumpas and Joschka Roffe for carefully reading the manuscript.
 The authors acknowledge the MIT Office of Research Computing and Data for providing high-performance resources that have contributed to the research results reported within this paper.
-This material is based upon work supported by, or in part by, the U.S. Army Research Laboratory and the U.S. Army Research Office under contract/grant number W911NF2310255.
+This material is based upon work supported by, or in part by, the U.S. Army Research Laboratory and the U.S. Army Research Office under contract/grant number W911NF2310255, and in part by the Intelligence Advanced Research Projects Activity (IARPA) and the Army Research Office, under the Entangled Logical Qubits program, and was accomplished under Cooperative Agreement Number W911NF-23-2-0212.
 VLA acknowledges support from the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Department of Energy Computational Science Graduate Fellowship under Award Number DE-SC0025528.
-The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Army Research Office or the U.S. Government.
+The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of IARPA, the Army Research Office, or the U.S. Government.